geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 $-\nabla \cdot 2 \eta \varepsilon(\cdot)$.
 For highly heterogeneous models, such as the one discussed in the current section, this may require a lot of Conjugate Gradient iterations.
-For example, for 8 global refinement steps, the 30+188 outer iterations without averaging shown in Table&nbsp;[1] require a total of 22,096 inner CG iterations for the elliptic block (and a total of 837 for the approximate Schur complement).
+For example, for 8 global refinement steps, the 30+188 outer iterations without averaging shown in Table [1] require a total of 22,096 inner CG iterations for the elliptic block (and a total of 837 for the approximate Schur complement).
 Using harmonic averaging, the 30+26 outer iterations require only 1258 iterations on the elliptic block (and 84 on